gvwilson/thirdbit/src/fiction/iffy/index.md

 He pointed at the nearest Marine.
 "You!
 Tell Doctor Johel the Brazilians are trying to sink the *Bengal*.
 There's a satellite going over head in—"
-He hesitated. "—in six hundred and seventy seconds.
+He hesitated. "—six hundred and seventy seconds.
 They're trying to make a hot spot to draw its fire.
-If we're underneath them—"
+If she's underneath them—"

 "Understood, citizen," the Marine said.
 He began speaking urgently into his helmet mike.